 Can Medical and Cosmetic Rhinoplasty Procedures Be Performed at the Same Time?

 Medical and cosmetic procedures are often combined so there is a single recovery period for the patient.
-Combining procedures may carry additional recovery risks, which you and your provide will discuss prior to scheduling.
+Combining procedures may carry additional recovery risks, which you and your provider will discuss prior to scheduling.

 Surgery is performed using either a local or general anesthetic.
 The procedure typically takes between one to two hours but may last longer when more complex restructuring is required.